-A woodcraft vise is one that can be commonly found at home.
 Unlike woodwork vises which tend to be heavier, the woodcraft vise, being relatively lighter, is easier to manipulate and carry about.

 We usually use a woodcraft vise for clamping small woodwork items.
 Although hobbyists and handymen usually favor this type of vise, it is a tool that is also seen in many professional woodworking workshops.

 The woodcraft vise also finds uses in repairing various wooden household items where glued joints need to be clamped together.